-Explore the lake in your own private ‘live aboard boat’ then at lunch time and in the evening meet up with a well-appointed mother ship for meals and drinks in comfortable social surroundings.
-Our mother ships have a built in kitchen, dining and recreation areas, toilets and showers providing you with all the amenities for a comfortable camp; you will be well looked after on safari.
-Our Nubian safari staff will surprise you with their ability to conjure up amazing food in the middle of nowhere.
+Explore the lake in your own House Boat or Safari Boat then at lunch time and in the evening meet up with a well-appointed mother ship for meals and drinks in comfortable social surroundings.
+Our Mother Ships have a built in kitchen, dining and recreation areas, toilets and showers providing all the amenities for a comfortable camp.
+You will be well looked after; our Nubian safari staff will surprise you with their ability to conjure up amazing food in the middle of nowhere.
 The style of cooking is a blend of western taste merged with Nubian cuisine, superb.

 Camps are located on sandy beaches where it is safe to swim in the lakes clean fresh water.
 There are plenty of opportunities to walk along the desert shore where, in some places, the water has washed away the top soil, to reveal plant and animal fossils of bygone eras.
 Also, Stone Age drawings and more ‘modern’ Hieroglyphics, carved by ancient Egyptians during their trading or mineral seeking expeditions down the Nile, can also be found.
 During the two annual bird migrations between Africa and the northern hemisphere you will be amazed by the millions of birds passing through this desert lake.